Medieval Science and Philosophy

 The myth of conflict first really got going during the Enlightenment (itself a description intended to derogate earlier eras) with the fiercely anti-clerical French philosophes.
 In his Discours Preliminaire, Jean dAlembert paints a picture of men of the Renaissance finally throwing off the shackles of church domination so that rational enquiry can at last begin.
-This idea was carried through the nineteenth century with historians like John William Draper and Andrew Dickson White.
+This idea was developed in the nineteenth century by historians like John William Draper and Andrew Dickson White.

-White's examples of actual prosecution are few and far between which is not very surprising as the only scientist the Christian Church ever prosecuted for scientific ideas per se was Galileo and even here historians doubt that was the major reason he got into trouble.
-This is an embarrassment for White as he thought that in the Middle Ages especially, the Church was burning freethinkers left, right and centre.
-The lack of any examples of this at all is a serious problem so he is forced to draft in non-scientists or else to claim that prosecutions on non-scientific matters were scientific persecutions after all.
+White's examples of actual prosecution are few and far between, which is not very surprising as the only scientist the Christian Church ever prosecuted for scientific ideas per se was Galileo.
+Even here, some historians doubt that was the major reason he got into trouble.
+This is an embarrassment for White as he thought that, in the Middle Ages especially, the Church was burning freethinkers left, right and centre.
+The lack of any examples of this at all is a serious problem, so he is forced to draft in non-scientists or else to claim that prosecutions on non-scientific matters were scientific persecutions after all.
 Here are some examples:

 Another reason for the myth of conflict continuing is because at the moment there is undoubtedly a conflict between one wing of Christianity and modern science.
 This is the battle over evolution.
-Although the Catholic Church and mainline protestants long ago reconciled themselves to Darwins theory and modified their theology accordingly, many conservative Christians remain deeply suspicious about evolution and its alleged metaphysical implications.
+Although the Catholic Church and mainline protestants long ago reconciled themselves to Darwin's theory and modified their theology accordingly, many conservative Christians remain deeply suspicious about evolution and its alleged metaphysical implications.
 Unfortunately, many who are defending evolution try to widen the gap between religion and science and use it to push non-scientific but anti-religious philosophical agendas.
 This can be seen clearly in the work of Richard Dawkins and many writers on the internet.
 Some observers would claim that now science holds the whip hand it is being no less intolerant of dissent as the church supposedly once was.
 This would not be an accurate view as instead the argument over evolution is carried on vehemently by a small number of extremists on both sides while the rest of the community looks on rather bemused.
 Occasionally, it spills over in a public arena such as when pressure groups gain control of previously obscure bodies that set school curricula, but in general it does not have the slightest effect.
 Most of the occasions when there have been conflicts between science and religion were caused by someone seeking publicity and fame when the problem could much more easily be sorted by patient discussion.
 This is the case both of Galileo publishing his inflammatory popular tracts that provoked the church and John Scopes volunteering to be charged with teaching evolution.
 Even so, Galileo himself blamed jealous scientific rivals and professional spite for his predicament [NOTE]p 37, John Hedley Brooke Science and Religion: Some Historical Perspectives (Cambridge, 1991).

 The reasons for the continuing popular belief in the historical conflict can probably be summed up as follows: